 Section 16(a) of the Securities Exchange Act of 1934 requires our executive officers and directors and persons who own more than 10% of our common stock to file reports of ownership and changes in ownership with the Securities and Exchange Commission.
 Officers, directors and greater than 10% shareholders are required by regulation to furnish us with copies of all Section 16(a) forms they file.
-Based solely on review of the copies of such forms furnished to us, or written representations from our officers and directors, we believe that during, and with respect to, 2022, all of our officers and directors and greater than 10% shareholders complied in all respects with the reporting requirements promulgated under Section 16(a), other than a Form 4 report filed by RTW in connection with the Renovacor transaction that was inadvertently filed April 5, 2023.
+Based solely on review of the copies of such forms furnished to us, or written representations from our officers and directors, we believe that during, and with respect to, 2023, all of our officers and directors and greater than 10% shareholders complied in all respects with the reporting requirements promulgated under Section 16(a), other than (i) Form 4 reports filed by Gaurav Shah, John Militello and Kinnari Patel in connection with February 14, 2023 RSU vestings which were filed February 22, 2023, (ii) a Form 4 report filed by John Militello in connection with an October 20, 2023 sale to cover withholding taxes in connection with RSU vesting that was inadvertently filed on October 25, 2023 and (iii) a Form 4 report filed by Mark White for RSUs granted in connection with his hiring on April 4, 2023 that was inadvertently filed on April 12, 2023.